Ornithological Society of New Zealand: Aims

-Notornis
+Publications

 Notornis is a quarterly peer-reviewed scientific journal that focuses on bird-based research in New Zealand and the South Pacific.
 It has been published since 1943.

+The Ornithological Society publishes the Checklist of the Birds of New Zealand.
+The first edition was published in 1953 and the fifth edition in 2022.

 New Zealand Bird Atlas

 The society oversees the New Zealand Bird Atlas, a citizen science project using observers all over the country to record the presence of birds.
 The project to undertake the fourth update of the bird atlas was launched at the society's 2019 annual conference.

 Annual conference

 The society holds an annual conference that provides an opportunity for amateur and professional ornithologists to meet and present recent research findings.
 The conference programme typically includes field trips.

 Award

 The society grants the Robert Falla Memorial Award to people "who have made a significant contribution to both the Ornithological Society of New Zealand and to New Zealand ornithology".